jpuritz/eems_calcar/README.md

 Data used can be found in the [data](./data) directory

 ### Parameters
-Parameter files can be found in the [params](./params) directory or recreated from the initial file [params-microsat-D48-chain1.ini](./params-microsat-D48-chain1.ini) in the [data](./data) directory or main directory
+Parameter files can be found in the [params](./params) directory or recreated from the initial file [params-microsat-D48-chain1.ini](./params-microsat-D48-chain1.ini) located in the main directory or in the [data](./data) directory

 ### EEMS data
 EEMS data for each chain can be found in the [chains](./chains) directory